When is Dracula on TV? What happen’s in the new adaptation? Who’s in the cast?

 When is Dracula coming to TV?

-It’s been revealed that Dracula will air its first episode (known as The Guidelines of the Beast) on New Yr’s Day (Wednesday 1st January) at 9.00pm on BBC1.
+It’s been revealed that Dracula will air its first episode (referred to as The Guidelines of the Beast) on New Yr’s Day (Wednesday 1st January) at 9.00pm on BBC1.

-Unusually, the following episodes will air on the 2 days after.
-In different phrases, episode two (known as Blood Vessel) will air on BBC1 on the similar time on Thursday 2nd January, adopted by episode three (The Darkish Compass) on Friday third January.
+Unusually, the next episodes will air on the 2 days after.
+In different phrases, episode two (referred to as Blood Vessel) will air on BBC1 on the identical time on Thursday 2nd January, adopted by episode three (The Darkish Compass) on Friday third January.

 As of August 2019 the sequence had wrapped filming.

-Nicely, that is a wrap on ‘Dracula’ after seven extraordinary months.
-You will not consider it – however once we have been lining up the final shot, a bat flew into the studio.
+Properly, that is a wrap on ‘Dracula’ after seven extraordinary months.
+You will not imagine it – however once we have been lining up the final shot, a bat flew into the studio.
 Like a conference anecdote! pic.twitter.com/a6Sr7Sb3eR

 — Mark Gatiss (@Markgatiss) August 1, 2019